raj3k/quiz_app/README.md

 </ul>

 \### <h3>Features planned to implement:</h3>
-- [ ] Current number of question (progress bar using Bootstrap library) -> currently working on that
+- [x] Current number of question (progress bar using Bootstrap library)
-- [ ] time cap for question
+- [ ] time cap for question -> currently working on that
 - [ ] limited hints in quiz
 - [ ] Documentation
 - [ ] Ranking